chtklein/itk-strip-sensor-qc/README.md

 *	add instrument settings in global variable "InstrControl.lvclass:InstrumentSetup.vi"
 *	add case of new instrument in "InstrControl.lvclass:InstrumentSelection.vi"
 *	add tabs in "HardwareConfiguration.vi" and case in block diagram similar to existing instruments

-*	multiple instances of the same instrument (but with different GPIB addresses obviously) can be added by just creating an additional cluster with instrument settings and add GPIB address in global "InstrControl.lvclass:InstrumentSetup.vi" + adding case in "InstrControl.lvclass:InstrumentSelection.vi"
+## Multiple instances of the same instrument
+*	add an additional configurations cluster with instrument settings in global "InstrControl.lvclass:InstrumentSetup.vi"
+*	add GPIB address, instrument name and type (name and address need to be unique) in the respective cluster in the same global
+*	add the case and selector in "InstrControl.lvclass:InstrumentSelection.vi" with the instrument name and configurations tab in "HardwareConfiguration.vi"

 ## Missing LabVIEW libraries and 3rd party drivers